FeaturesSection titled Features

 - Developer-focused: You should have the resources you need to be successful.

 Astro was designed for building content-rich websites.
 This includes marketing sites, publishing sites, documentation sites, blogs, portfolios, landing pages, community sites, and e-commerce sites.
 If you have content to show, it needs to reach your reader quickly.

 By contrast, most modern web frameworks were designed for building web applications.
 These frameworks excel at building more complex, application-like experiences in the browser: logged-in admin dashboards, inboxes, social networks, todo lists, and even native-like applications like Figma and Ping.
 However with that complexity, they can struggle to provide great performance when delivering your content.

 Astro’s focus on content from its beginnings as a static site builder have allowed Astro to sensibly scale up to performant, powerful, dynamic web applications that still respect your content and your audience.
 Astro’s unique focus on content lets Astro make tradeoffs and deliver unmatched performance features that wouldn’t make sense for more application-focused web frameworks to implement.

 Server-firstSection titled Server-first

 The SPA model has its benefits.
 However, these come at the expense of additional complexity and performance tradeoffs.
-These tradeoffs harm page performance -- including critical metrics like Time to Interactive (TTI) -- which doesn’t make much sense for content-focused websites where first-load performance is essential.
+These tradeoffs harm page performance -- critical metrics like Time to Interactive (TTI) -- which doesn’t make much sense for content-focused websites where first-load performance is essential.